July 26-29, 2019

 For additional info please email firstname.lastname@example.org.

-The trip fee covers food, round trip transportation from Santa Cruz, California, and all group camping gear (tents, stoves, cookware, fuel, maps, binoculars, field guides, and hand lenses).
+The trip fee covers all food from Friday lunch to Monday breakfast, reserve fees, and all group camping gear (tents, stoves, cookware, fuel, maps, binoculars, field guides, and hand lenses).

 Participants are responsible for bringing all of their own personal gear including hiking shoes/boots, a backpack, a journal for the field, sleeping bag, sleeping pad, and clothing.
 For a complete personal packing list, click the link below.